 How did my relationship fall apart

 I have a family in Philippines.
-I hoped to bring both of them home here, in Australia.
-I try to visit them as often and possible.
+I hoped to bring Jobelle Alaysa and our daughter here, in Australia.
+I try to visit them as often as possible.
 Mid July of this year 2012.
 I went to see them and it was to be the end of our relationship.
 She was gone.
 Had enough and wants nothing to do with me any more.
 Her reasoning were; it took me too long to get a divorce which caused her to doubt my faith towards her.
 She thought I had plans all along to go back to my separated wife.
 She stuck with the idea, that if I really wanted to get a divorce, I would have done so already.

 In part she was right.
 I could have done it already.
 I could have used my credit card to file a divorce (not going through any solicitors).
 We can apply for divorce online these days.
 I have even spoke to my employer’s lawyer who recommended that I do it online.
 That there was no need to get a solicitor because, my agreement with my ex-wife was clear.
 We had no issues with who gets what.

 In defence to this long wait.
 This is what happened on my end.
 I was doing it in stages.
 Each year, I would try to accomplish something before moving to the next phase.
 As far as divorce was concerned.
 I needed about 1.5 years before I could file a divorce.
-Once I had passed that timeline I had an option to file a divorce or go and see the one that I love the most Job (Jobelle) Alaysa.
-I even spoke to her about it and we both agreed that I would come and see her (Job Alaysa)!
+Once I had passed that timeline I had an option to file a divorce or go and see her.
+I even spoke to her about it and we both agreed that I would come and see her!
 So I did.
 Which meant that I could not file for a divorce because I needed to re-route the money to my travel plans.
-Oh, and also that fact that I was just coming off a bad investment that cost me a lot of money that sent me broke!
 This year, I had enough for both.
 But just to make sure, I thought I’d file it just after I get back from Philippines.
 You never know what unexpected expenses.
 Only, I was too late.
 She made her choice already.

 The trouble in Philippines is that telephony is bad.
 Really bad.
-When she used to live in Surigao we faced similar problems.
-It was hard to call Jobelle because often enough, there was no network.
+When she used to live in Surigao we faced with similar problems.
+It was hard to call her because often enough, there was no network.
 At the very least, a very low signal.
-Often times Job would have to go outside our rented house so she can talk to me briefly.
+Often times she would have to go outside our rented house so she can talk to me briefly.

 When she moved to Bacolod City, evidently it was even worse!
 I saw that first hand.
 The minute you are inside the house, you had no phone coverage.
 Often times when I called from Australia, I would get a message saying that the phone was either switched off or not in a coverage area.
 In my point of view.
 This placed a huge strain in our relationship.
 I know it did to mine.
 Long distance relationship in my view requires a good open communication.
 What chance did we get when I could not even reach her?